-- A. State Licensed Operator Positions.
-These licensed positions may be held by one person. - (1) State Licensed Wastewater Treatment Plant Operator. - (2) State Licensed Collection Systems Operator.

-The Licensed Operators shall have active involvement in and be responsible for the operation, and maintenance, and effectiveness of the system(s) and hold the appropriate license as required for the system(s) as determined by the New Jersey Department of Environmental Protection.

-B. Assistant Superintendent.

-The Assistant Superintendent shall be a State Licensed Operator.
-In the absence of the Superintendent or during that person's inability to serve, and for the specific period of such absence or inability, the Assistant Superintendent shall perform all powers and duties of the Superintendent.

-C. Sewer Utility Billing Clerk and Deputy Sewer Utility Billing Clerk.
+- A. N.J.A.C.
+7:10A W and C "Licensed Operator" Positions.
+The positions in § 50-4 A. 1 & 2 may be held by one person. - (1) "Licensed Operator" for the Water Reclamation Facility.
+The "Licensed Operator" for the Water Reclamation Facility shall maintain the appropriate level "S" License as defined by N.J.A.C.
+7:10A. - (2) "Licensed Operator" for the Sewage Collection System.
+The Licensed Operator for the Sewage Collection System shall maintain the appropriate level "C" License as defined by N.J.A.C.
+7:10A.

-The Sewer Utility Billing Clerk and Deputy Sewer Utility Billing Clerk bill and receive all sewer utility accounts of the Department of Water Reclamation of the Borough and shall be supervised by the Chief Financial Officer.

-In the absence of the Sewer Utility Billing Clerk or during that person's inability to serve, and for the specific period of such absence or inability, the Deputy Sewer Utility Billing Clerk shall perform all powers and duties of the Sewer Utility Billing Clerk.

-The Sewer Utility Billing Clerk and the Deputy Sewer Utility Billing Clerk shall perform such administrative, clerical and other duties as may be assigned to their said respective offices from time to time by the Superintendent, Chief Financial Officer or Borough Administrator.
+- B. Assistant Superintendent.
+The Assistant Superintendent shall be a licensed operator.
+In the absence of the Superintendent or during that person's inability to serve, and for the specific period of such absence or inability, the Assistant Superintendent shall perform all powers and duties of the Superintendent. - C. Sewer Utility Billing Clerk.
+The Sewer Utility Billing Clerk shall bill and receive all sewer utility accounts of the Department of Water Reclamation of the Borough and shall be supervised by the Chief Financial Officer and shall preform such administrative, clerical and other duties as may be assigned from time to time by the Superintendent, Chief Financial Officer or Borough Administrator or their designees. - D. Deputy Sewer Utility Billing Clerk.
+The Deputy Sewer Utility Billing Clerk in the absence of the Sewer Utility Billing Clerk or during that person's inability to serve, and for the specific period of such absence or inability, the Deputy Sewer Utility Billing Clerk shall perform all powers and duties of the Sewer Utility Billing Clerk and such administrative, clerical and other duties as may be assigned from time to time by the Superintendent, Chief Financial Officer or Borough Administrator or their designees.